Werkstatt

 <summary>isFalsy</summary>

-Exactly the opposite of isTruthy
+Exactly the opposite of isTruthy.

 const { isFalsy } = require("werkstatt");